evangoad/evangoad.github.io/resume/index.md

 - Memory efficiency in Rails and PostgreSQL optimization for high demand web services
-- On call during downtime, assisted in mitigating several production emergencies
+- On call during downtime, assisted in mitigating production emergencies
 - Lead developer for
   - RESTful HTTP API responsible for saving and retrieving "drawing markup", coordinating simultaneous releases on Web, iOS, and Android.